JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_extension_points.md

 As extensions should be stateless, it is **not** recommended to use non-default.
 Must be one of `IDEA_APPLICATION` for Application (default), `IDEA_PROJECT` for Project, or `IDEA_MODULE` for Module scope.

-The plugin that contributes to the extension point will read those properties from the `plugin.xml` file.
+The plugin that contributes to the extension point will read those properties from the <path>plugin.xml</path> file.

 ### Sample

-To clarify this, consider the following sample `MyBeanClass` bean class used in the above `plugin.xml` file:
+To clarify this, consider the following sample `MyBeanClass` bean class used in the above <path>plugin.xml</path> file:

-_myPlugin/src/com/myplugin/MyBeanClass.java_
+<path>myPlugin/src/com/myplugin/MyBeanClass.java</path>

 ```java
 public class MyBeanClass extends AbstractExtensionPointBean {